untemps/dom-observer/README.md

 ```

 Call the `wait` async method with the selector of the element you want to target, and an optional timeout value (default: 1000ms) to initiate the observation:
-Once the element is added to the DOM, the promise is resolved with the element.
+Once the element is added or removed to/from the DOM, the promise is resolved with the element.

 ```javascript
 const el = await observer.wait('.content')